braidchat/braid/README.md

 Most existing group-chat apps are based on the concept of "rooms" or "channels".
 Each room consists of a stream of messages, and each group typically has multiple active rooms.
 The general approach hasn't changed much since it's [inception in the early 70s](https://en.wikipedia.org/wiki/Chat_room).

-Over the last few years, products like HipChat and Slack have brought chat-rooms into our offices, with claims of "finally killing the scourge that is email!", or "being less busy", but as [many](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d#.r6gxj6zae) [have](http://www.vocativ.com/320111/slack-backlash/) [pointed](https://medium.com/better-people/slack-i-m-breaking-up-with-you-54600ace03ea#.d72qcvqqg) [out](http://motherboard.vice.com/read/were-taking-a-break-from-slack-heres-why), the situation has become worse, not better:
+Over the last few years, products like HipChat and Slack have brought chat-rooms into our offices, with claims of *"finally killing the scourge that is email!"*, or *"being less busy"*, but as [many](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d#.r6gxj6zae) [have](http://www.vocativ.com/320111/slack-backlash/) [pointed](https://medium.com/better-people/slack-i-m-breaking-up-with-you-54600ace03ea#.d72qcvqqg) [out](http://motherboard.vice.com/read/were-taking-a-break-from-slack-heres-why), the situation has become worse, not better:

   - chatrooms require constant checking (or else you'll miss your chance to contribute to a conversation)
   - anyone can demand your attention at any time